Chy Lung v. Freeman: Page Act

 Around the time that the case was decided, the US federal government passed its first official policy significantly restricting immigration along lines similar to the California statute that had been deemed unconstitutional.
 The Page Act of 1875 prohibited the entry of immigrants considered "undesirable," a category that was intended to include forced laborers and female prostitutes and applied to people of Chinese citizenship and descent.
-The bar on female prostitutes was the Act's most heavily-enforced aspect.
+The bar on female prostitutes was the Act's most heavily enforced aspect.
 The implementation mechanics involved prescreening of Chinese women in Hong Kong to ascertain their good moral character and to certify that they were not prostitutes.
 That was very different from the operation of the California statute, which involved inspection by the immigration commissioner after the ship had landed.

 In subsequent years, with the Angell Treaty of 1880 and Chinese Exclusion Act (1882), the US government would significantly restrict Chinese immigration.
 Later decisions on cases litigated by Chinese litigants challenging US immigration enforcement tended to be decided against the litigants and for the government (the most important of them, also known as the Chinese Exclusion Case, was Chae Chan Ping v.
 United States).
 However, as far as the decisions deferred to the federal government's authority, they were consistent with Chy Lung v.
 Freeman.

 Significance

-Judge Denny Chin, a circuit court judge in the United States who famously sentenced Bernie Madoff, arranged for the enactment of a courtroom drama about the case.
-He considered the case historic because it was the first by a Chinese litigant and one that ruled for the litigant at a time of rising sentiment against Chinese and other immigration, with the Page Act coming into force.